ecmwf-projects/c3s_eqc_book_main/_sources/intro.md

 :::

-:::{grid-item-card} 🧭 Quality assessments scientific assessments which answer user questions (this Jupyterbook)
+:::{grid-item-card} 🧭 Quality assessments scientific assessments which answer user questions
 :::

-:::{grid-item-card} 🏆 Fitness for purpose deciding if the data is suitable for a particular use
+:::{grid-item-card} 🏆 Fitness for purpose deciding whether data is suitable for a particular use
 :::
 ::::